 7. Bunsen burner

 It is used for sterilizing objects and heating.
-The gas used could be natural gas or liquified petroleum gas like methane.
+The gas used in a bunsen burner could be natural gas or liquified petroleum gas like methane.

 This type of scientific equipment resembles the kitchen spatula, just that it is much smaller.
 Spatulas are small hand-held tools used to scoop and transfer solids.
 They can also be used to apply paste-like treatments.